Purii/react-native-tableview-simple/README.md

 Currently `TableView` doesn't support any properties.

 ### Section
+The Section component is needed, to render the separators and hide them, if needed.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|
 | allowFontScaling | `true` | `bool` | Respect Text Size accessibility setting on iOS |